dappforce/subsocial-docs/docs/develop/how-to-guides/Configuration.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Once you have the basic knowledge and understanding about how decentralized social networks work, it's time to get started building your own Social Dapp.
-To integrate Subsocial with your dApp, you have to add the following configuration settings (we reccomand starting with the tetnet):
+To integrate Subsocial with your dApp, you have to add the following configuration settings (we recommend starting with the testnet):

 <Tabs
 defaultValue="testnet"